 There are many, many people that confirm that improved breathing habits have helped them improve the functioning of their heart, where their resting pulse has decreased, they recover faster after exercise (the pulse decreases faster), blood pressure has been stabilized and circulation improved.

-The sound of our heart
+The sound of our heart affects our body

 There is nothing new about the fact that we are affected by sounds.
 The step from being tired and depressed to being excited and energized doesn’t have to be any longer than hearing our favorite song on the radio.
 A sound that our body listens to around the clock is the beats of our heart.
 A heart beating quickly tells the body that it needs to be alert.